Uggish/Announcement/README.md

 Added support for ox-contextmenu

-`Config.UseQBCoreMenu = true -- Set this to true to use qb-menu or false to use ox-menu`
+`Config.UseQBCoreMenu` -- Set this to true to use qb-menu or false to use ox-menu